godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Axios Datasource.md

 <!-- The Godspeed Axios Plugin provides seamless integration with the Axios library for making HTTP requests within the Godspeed framework.
 It simplifies the process of defining and executing HTTP requests, making it easy to interact with external APIs. -->

 ## How to Use
-**a. ** Create a godspeed project from the CLI and by default the axios plugin is integrated into your project if not, add the plugin from the CLI and select the `@godspeedsystems/plugins-axios-as-datasource` to integrate the plugin.
+**a. ** Create a godspeed project from the CLI and by default the axios plugin is integrated into your project if not, add the plugin from the CLI and select the `axios-as-datasource` to integrate the plugin.

 ```
 godspeed plugin add